 Once you determine that you can save money by using reward cards, your goal will be to maximize the value received for each dollar spent.
 This calculation is easy for simple cash back credit cards that return a fixed percentage per dollar spent, but becomes more complex when calculating the cash back value of a card that offers different rates of return for spending at various categories of merchants.

-For instance, the TrueEarnings® Card from Costco and American Express offers additional cash back on gasoline purchases, beyond the cash back received for other purchases.
-There are even cards that offer cash back bonuses for purchase in spending categories that rotate every few months, such as the Chase Freedom Card.
+For instance, the Costco Anywhere Visa Card by Citi offers additional cash back on gasoline purchases (4% on the first $7,000 in eligible purchases each year), which is significantly higher than the cash back rates cardholders earn on other purchases.
+There are even cards that offer cash back bonuses for purchase in spending categories that rotate every few months, such as the Chase Freedom Flex Card.

 Carrying Multiple Cards

 Customers may opt to carry multiple cards so they can use the one with the highest current rate of return at any particular merchant.
 This strategy works well until the cardholder becomes overwhelmed by the complexity of carrying many different cards for different uses.
 Therefore, I recommend that most people limit their holdings to the three or four cards that return the highest cash back for the type of purchases they make.

 Lastly, even the seeming simplicity of receiving cash can result in having to choose between various means of receiving the bonuses earned.
 For instance, some cards offer a statement credit each month, while others mail the cardholder a gift card.